csirmaz-lit/Primus-Vittason/book.md

 # ***

-“By Solipsism I mean the idea that nothing is certain to exist—or actually nothing exists—outside my mind.
+“By Solipsism I mean the idea that nothing is certain to exist — or actually nothing exists — outside my mind.
 Notice that it is impossible to disprove this position: I can simply maintain that everything, including you, is a hallucination generated by my brain.
 Counterarguments exist though which aim to show that Solipsism is not a helpful position to take.
 One of the most powerful ones point out that there are many things my mind don’t seem to be able to control, like my hunger, or whether it’s cold or hot outside, and so on.
 And since a model of the world where these do exist objectively independently of me is simpler than to say that I am imagining these things as well, but they are somehow different from other things I also imagine that by contrast I can control, by Occam’s Razor the simpler model is true.

-“Not to mention the fact that if only I exist, and I imagine the world, I also need to image an I-in-the-world, something that I seem to be inside the world.
+“Not to mention the fact that if only I exist, and I imagine the world, I also need to image an I-in-the-world, something that seems to be inside the world.
 But this is actually I, capable of imagining a whole world, including its representation in the new world, and so on.
 Even if one can cut through the infinite loop here, or show that some of the thinking here is faulty, this example shows how complicated a Solipsistic world view can become.

 “But Solipsism remains a valid model of the world.
 Nothing can ever happen that could force us to abandon this world view.
 The counterargument I mentioned simply says that things I cannot control behave just as if they existed objectively, so let’s just say that they do.